Home / Technical Guide / Gearboxes/ Worm Gearbox vs. Planetary Gearbox

 TEA Recommendation: Finding the Right Gearbox

 Technische Antriebselemente offers both gearbox types in numerous sizes and configurations.
 Our range includes worm gearboxes in aluminium and cast iron housings as well as single-stage and multi-stage planetary gearboxes for servo and industrial applications.
+Worm wheels to drawing — also available as custom gears in customer-specific dimensions.

 We are happy to advise you on the selection and dimension the gearbox to match your motor, your application and your budget.
 On request, we deliver motor-gearbox combinations as complete units — including flange adaptation and shaft configuration.